 The Chinese government has provided various incentives to technology companies, including our manufacturing facilities located in Shanghai, China, in order to encourage development of the high-tech industry.
 These incentives include reduced tax rates and other measures.
 As a result, we are entitled to a preferential enterprise income tax rate of 15% so long as our manufacturing facilities continue to maintain their High and New Technology Enterprise "HNTE" status.
 One of our Shanghai manufacturing facilities has been approved for its HNTE status for the tax years 2011-2013.
 For 2014 and future years, this facility no longer qualifies for the HNTE status and therefore all of its future and deferred income will be taxed at the statutory tax rate of 25%.
-Our other Shanghai manufacturing facility has been approved for its HNTE status for the tax years 2012-2014.
-In addition, one of our wafer fabrication facilities located in Shanghai has been approved for its HNTE status for the tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2014.
+Our other Shanghai manufacturing facilities located in Shanghai has been approved for its HNTE status for the tax years 2012-2014.
+In addition, one of our wafer fabrication facilities located in Shanghai has been approved for its HNTE status for the years 2011-2013.
+We expect this facility to be approved for its HNTE status for tax year 2014.
 Any prior years that have already been approved are subject to audits to ensure all requirements are met.
 If we were to no longer meet the HNTE requirements, our statutory tax rate for our approved Shanghai manufacturing facility and wafer fabrication facility would increase to 25%, which could adversely affect our results of operations and financial condition.